per1234/arduino-ci-script/README.md

 "Manually" install the hardware package from the current repository.
 Packages are installed to `$SKETCHBOOK_FOLDER/hardware.
 Assumes the hardware package is located in the root of the download or repository and has the correct folder structure.

 ##### `install_package packageURL`
+"Manually" install a hardware package downloaded as a compressed file.
+Packages are installed to `$SKETCHBOOK_FOLDER/hardware.
+Assumes the hardware package is located in the root of the file and has the correct folder structure.
+- Parameter: **packageURL** - The URL of the hardware package download.
+The protocol component of the URL (e.g. `http://`, `https://`) is required.

+##### `install_package packageURL [branchName]`
 "Manually" install a hardware package.
 Packages are installed to `$SKETCHBOOK_FOLDER/hardware.
-Assumes the hardware package is located in the root of the download or repository and has the correct folder structure.
+Assumes the hardware package is located in the root of the repository and has the correct folder structure.
-- Parameter: **packageURL** - The URL of the hardware package download or Git repository.
+- Parameter: **packageURL** - The URL of the Git repository.
 The protocol component of the URL (e.g. `http://`, `https://`) is required.
+- Parameter(optional): **branchName** - Branch of the repository to install.
+If this argument is not specified or is left blank the default branch will be used.

 ##### `install_package packageID [packageURL]`
 Install a hardware package using the Arduino IDE (Boards Manager).
 Only the **Arduino AVR Boards** package is included with the Arduino IDE installation.
 Packages are installed to `$HOME/.arduino15/packages.
 You must call `install_ide` before this function.
 This feature is only available with Arduino IDE 1.6.4 and newer.